Flint, Birch Run, & Frankenmuth

-Within a
+Within a short drive north of

-short drive north of Detroit is the eastern edge of what is referred to as
+Detroit is the eastern edge of what is referred to as Mid-Michigan.
+Interstate 75 is your pathway to three

-generally unfamiliar to first-time Detroit visitors.
-You
+first-time Detroit visitors.
+You get a

-steam-powered railway in Flint, fantastic discounts at the manufacturers outlets of Birch Run, and even a taste of
+railway in Flint, fantastic discounts at the manufacturers outlets of Birch Run, and even a taste of

 Germany in the wonderful village of Frankenmuth.
 Get a taste of some of the great places to